xdevplatform/account-activity-dashboard/README.md

 This app is for demonstration purposes only, and should not be used in production without further modifcations.
 Dependencies on databases, and other types of services are intentionally not within the scope of this sample app.
 Some considerations below:

-* User information is stored in server side sessions.
+* With this basic application, user information is stored in server side sessions.
 This may not provide the best user experience or be the best solution for your use case, especially if you are adding more functionality.
-* The application can handle light usage, but you may experience API rate limit issues under heavier usage.
+* The application can handle light usage, but you may experience API rate limit issues under heavier load.
 Consider storing data locally in a secure database, or caching requests.
-* To support multiple users (admins, team members, customers, etc) consider implementing a form of ACL.
+* To support multiple users (admins, team members, customers, etc), consider implementing a form of Access Control List or better security.